 Explanation: Signal to noise ratio is the ratio of signal power to the noise power.
-It is often described in decibels.
-It is directly proportional with modulation index and thus it increases with modulation index.
+It is the measure of signal present with respect to the surrounding noise.
+It is directly proportional to the modulation index and thus it increases with modulation index.

 6. FM bandwidth can be approximated by ________

 Explanation: According to Carson’s rule, the required bandwidth is twice the sum of the maximum frequency deviation and the maximum modulating signal frequency.

 7. Which effect is observed when FM reception deteriorates abruptly due to noise?

 a) Threshold effect

 c) Noise effect